jornada-im/jrn-emlassemblyline/README.md

 # jrn_emlassembyline

-Script examples, metadata templates, and troubleshooting tests for using [EML_assemblyline](https://github.com/EDIorg/emlAssemblyLine) to package Jornada research data.
+This repository contains script examples, metadata templates, and troubleshooting tests for using [EML_assemblyline](https://github.com/EDIorg/emlAssemblyLine) to package Jornada research data.
+This is all a work in progress - most useful for the Jornada LTER IM team as we develop new metadata generation methods.

-## examples/
+## pkg210000000_example/

-A data package directory set up for EMLassemblyline scripts.
-A variety of these scripts are present to illustrate different mays to build EML files and interact with EDI.
-Some scripts use the EML or EDI_utils packages.
+A data package directory set up to test EMLassemblyline scripts.
+It contains metadata templates in various formats, a dataset (mtcars), and a build script (possibly more to come).
+The directory is set up to illustrate a useful workflow and the build script is well commented to teach the user how EML files are build with EMLassemblyline.

 ## \*_test/